 Permuteran is an example of what responsible diving in Bali can look like.
 Thanks to the local Biorock Project, the local marine life around Permuteran is allowed to thrive.
 By creating new underwater environments and protecting the habitats from fishermen – who have used dynamite to fish in the past – the Biorock Project is creating a stronger aquatic ecosystem.

-More and more people are visiting Permuteran every year.
+More and more people are visiting Permuteran every year and it’s also home to one of the best beaches in Bali.
 It’s conveniently located next to Lovina and is within jumping distance of other superlative dive sites like those at Menjangan Island.
 Hopefully, those that visit will gleem new insight from local endeavors, like the Biorock Project, and will become more enlightened divers as such.

 Honorable Mention: Diving near Sanur

 Notable dive sites: None really, but it’s close to Nusa Penida, Lembongan, Padang Bai

 Distance from Kuta Beach: 30 minutes